 Specifically Permitted: all fireworks classified as consumer (1.4g) fireworks by DOT, except certain rockets.

-Specifically Prohibited: any rockets mounted on a wire or stick, any device containing such rockets.
+Specifically Prohibited: aerial lanterns, commonly referred to as sky lanterns, any rockets mounted on a wire or stick, any device containing such rockets.

 Fireworks laws within the limits of cities vary across the county.
 Check with your municipality about their regulations before you purchase or shoot fireworks.